 Physical & Occupational Therapy and Rehabilitation

-Physical and occupational therapy is a common and effective treatment for pain in the shoulder and shoulder rotator cuff pain.
+Physical therapy and occupational therapy is a common and effective treatment for pain in the shoulder and shoulder rotator cuff pain.
 It’s also a non-invasive form of treatment.
 A physical and occupational therapist will perform a comprehensive exam along with an evaluation that includes strength and motion tests and check for any weakness in the shoulder.
 X-rays may also be taken to identify other conditions, such as arthritis.
 X-rays are a tool that helps determine the root cause of shoulder pain.

 Physical and occupational therapy services may include manual therapy, range-of-motion exercises, functional training, soft tissue massage and strengthening exercises.
 Manual techniques may include therapeutic modalities like ultrasound and iontophoresis.
 Depending on the type of shoulder injury and the extent of the injury, physical therapy may be needed for months.
 Physical and occupational therapists also help to educate patients on how to improve posture, improve gait and avoid future injury to the shoulder.
 Often, patients are given a home exercise program for lifelong protection and health of the shoulders.
 If you are in the Atlanta, GA area and are suffering from shoulder pain, reach out to our expert team of physical therapists and occupational therapists!

 The goal of a physical therapist is to provide shoulder pain relief, improve range of motion, improve flexibility and improve daily functionality.